49 migrants dead, 58 hurt in Mexico truck crash - KVIA

 In October, in one of the largest busts in recent memory, authorities in the northern border state of Tamaulipas found an 652 mainly Central American migrants jammed into a convoy of six freight trucks heading toward the U.S. border.

+“These policies that kill us, that murder us, is what leads to this type of tragedy,” Mujica said.

+In fact, they are two very different groups.
+Caravans generally attract migrants who don’t have the thousands of dollars needed to pay migrant smugglers.

-Migrants involved in serious accidents are often allowed to stay in Mexico at least temporarily because they are considered witnesses to and victims of a crime.
+Migrants involved in serious accidents are often allowed to stay in Mexico at least temporarily because they are considered witnesses to and victims of a crime, and later Thursday Mexico’s National Immigration Institute said it would offer the humanitarian visas to the survivors.

+The agency also said the Mexican government would help identify the dead and cover funeral costs or repatriation of their remains.

+Mass deaths of migrants are something that President Andrés Manuel López Obrador has been desperate to avoid, even as his administration has accepted requests from the U.S. government to stem the flow of migrants moving north.
+“It is very painful,” he wrote on his Twitter account.

 Comments